 Letterpress printing is one of the oldest printing methods in existence.
 Johannes Gutenberg is credited for inventing this method in 1450 and it has received a resurgence in use lately in the wedding invitation world because of the beautiful impression it creates on paper.
 Originally it was considered bad letterpress form for the plate to create an actual impression on the paper but today that is actually the desired effect and has evolved into a true art by letterpress printers.

-In order to print your invitation by letterpress, a photopolymer plate is created with your design (similar to a rubber stamp but harder and more durable).
-Ink is then laid across that plate by the letterpress machine and the plate is pressed into the paper with enough force that the design is actually pressed deeper than the rest of the paper.
+In order to print your invitation by letterpress, a photopolymer, magnesium, or copper plate is created with your design.
+Ink is hand mixed to reach the correct color and then laid across that plate by the letterpress machine.
+The plate is pressed into the paper with enough force that the design is actually pressed deeper than the rest of the paper.
 Only one color and one sheet of paper at time can be used with each press of the letterpress machine.
 Because of this unique and time consuming printing method, letterpress printing is more expensive than flat printing and requires more production time.

 Letterpress Printing Examples